CognonicLabs/awesome-AI-kubernetes/README.md

 [Multi cloud Spark application service on PKS](https://github.com/SnappyDataInc/spark-on-k8s) An Integrated and collaborative cloud environment for building and running Spark applications on PKS/Kubernetes.
 This project provides a streamlined way of deploying, scaling and managing Spark applications.
 Spark 2.3 added support for Kubernetes as a cluster manager.
 This project leverages Helm charts to allow deployment of common Spark application recipes - using Apache Zeppelin and/or Jupyter for interactive, collaborative workloads.
 It also automates logging of all events across batch jobs and Notebook driven applications to log events to shared storage for offline analysis.
 This project is a collaborative effort between SnappyData and Pivotal.

 [Sparknetes](https://github.com/hypnosapos/sparknetes) Spark on kubernetes.
 Based on official documentation of spark 2.3 at https://spark.apache.org/docs/2.3.0/running-on-kubernetes.html

+[HDFS on Kubernetes](https://github.com/apache-spark-on-k8s/kubernetes-HDFS) Repository holding helm charts for running Hadoop Distributed File System (HDFS) on Kubernetes.
+See [charts/README.md](https://github.com/apache-spark-on-k8s/kubernetes-HDFS/blob/master/charts/README.md) for how to run the charts.
+See [tests/README.md](https://github.com/apache-spark-on-k8s/kubernetes-HDFS/blob/master/tests/README.md) for how to run integration tests for HDFS on Kubernetes.

 # Spark on OKD